memio/memio/README.md

 ## Want to know more?

-Medio can be quite powerful, discover how by reading the docs:
+Memio can be quite powerful, discover how by reading the docs:

 * [Model Tutorial](doc/01-model-tutorial.md)
 * [PHPdoc Tutorial](doc/02-phpdoc-tutorial.md)